St. Lawrence species

 MACHINES:

-Dredging (incidental catches).
+Dredging (incidental catch).

 REGULATIONS:

-• No targeted fishing.
+• No targeted fishing

 BENEFITS:

-Skates are rich in protein, vitamin B12, and selenium.
+Skates are rich in protein, vitamin B12 and selenium.
 They are low in fat.

 LET’S COOK:

 Fine, lightly sweet taste.
 Firm and slightly rubbery texture.
 The wings are the most prized parts.
 Yet the liver and cheeks also offer a delicious culinary experience.
-The wings can be baked, en papillote or breaded, and are usually served with lemon, capers, and butter.
+The wings can be baked, en papillote or breaded, and are usually served with lemon, capers and butter.